aghiuru/RoboND-DeepLearning-Project/writeup.md

 In the decoding layers, bilinear interpolation is used to upscale the image coming from the previous layer to an image of the same size (height and width) as the output of that layer.
 That image is also concatenated to the image of the same size coming from the corresponding encoding layer.

-Being trained end-to-end, the network improves both the encoding half (how well it can summarize what's going on in the original training sample), as well as the decoding half (how well it can re-construct images from abstract smaller ones).
+Being trained end-to-end, the network improves both the encoding half (how well it can summarize what's going on in the original training sample), as well as the decoding half (how well it can reconstruct the position of the detected objects from the data encoded in the middle layer).

+In the context of image manipulation (if you view the neural network as a photo filter), the network takes as input a photo taken by the drone camera and produces a photo of the same size, in which each pixel is colored depending what class is the object that the neural network thinks that pixel is part of.
+Hence, the detected objects lose their detailed features, being replaced by blobs of color, each class having its own color.

 ---